-a) In all competitions the lane allocations in both semi-final and final, should be determined as described in SW 3.2.1 to SW 3.2.4. or as is declared in the Promoters conditions for the event.

-- b) Where manual timing is in use, the placings as determined by the Referee shall be used to identify those swimmers who will progress to the next round of competition within swimmers who have recorded equal times in the same heat. - c) Where the numbers of swimmers qualified for a semi-final or final due to a dead heat, or equal times, exceeds the number of lanes available, unless the promoter's conditions allow a lesser number of competitors than lanes available, a swim off shall take place. - d) If during a swim off, all competitors are either disqualified or dead heat again, progress in the competition shall be by further swim off, or alternative means as agreed by all competitors and the Referee.
+- a) In all competitions the lane allocations in both semi-final and final, should be determined as described in SW 3.2.1 to SW 3.2.4. or as is declared in the Promoters conditions for the event. - b) Where manual timing is in use, the placings as determined by the Referee shall be used to identify those swimmers who will progress to the next round of competition within swimmers who have recorded equal times in the same heat. - c) Where the numbers of swimmers qualified for a semi-final or final due to a dead heat, or equal times, exceeds the number of lanes available, unless the promoter's conditions allow a lesser number of competitors than lanes available, a swim off shall take place.